 I’m so grateful for the love of God and the comfort I feel knowing Jesus is alive and listening to my prayers.
 I currently attend a thriving evangelical church in the heart of London, and I read the Bible every day as well as serving God through several ministries I am involved with.

-If you’re interested to learn more about my spiritual journey, I have documented it in my book The Philosophy of a Mad Man, which is available from Amazon worldwide (or contact me directly if you would rather not buy from Amazon).
+If you’re interested to learn more about my spiritual journey, I have documented it in my book The Philosophy of a Mad Man, which is available here.
 If you are hard-pressed for funds I would be happy to send you a copy free of charge.

-I recently started a YouTube channel called The Growing Christian – this is something God placed on my heart to do and I will be sharing my testimony as well as discussing theological matters and vlogging about my walk with Christ.
+I recently started a YouTube channel called The Growing Christian – this is something God placed on my heart to do and on the channel I share my testimony as well as discussing theological matters and vlogging about my walk with Christ.
 Please consider subscribing if this is of interest.

 I hope you’ve enjoyed reading a little of my story.
 May God bless you, and thank you for stopping by!